 All companies are subject to a federal tax rate of 30% on their taxable income, except for ‘small business’ companies, which are subject to a reduced tax rate of 27.5% up to and including the 2023/24 income year, after which the rate will progressively reduce to 25% for the 2026/27 and later income years.
 The reduced tax rate applies only to those companies that, together with certain 'connected' entities, fall below certain aggregated turnover thresholds.
 For the 2017/18 year, the aggregated turnover threshold is AUD 25 million, and for the 2018/19 and later income years, it is AUD 50 million.
 The 27.5% rate for ‘small business’ entities subsequently will be reduced to:

 - 27% for the 2024/25 income year

 - 26% for the 2025/26 income year, and

 - 25% for the 2026/27 and later income years.

-There is a proposal to progressively reduce the corporate tax rate to 25% for all entities, not just those noted above, by the 2026/27 income year.
+The Australian government has abandoned its proposal to progressively reduce the corporate tax rate to 25% for all entities, not just those noted above, by the 2026/27 income year.